Yorkshire TerrierPublished: Last updated: by Kyle J. Larson

 Yorkshire Terrier History

 The Yorkshire Terrier, or Yorkie, originated in Yorkshire (northern England) in the mid-19th century.
-Workers from Scotland came to Yorkshire for work and brought several varieties of small terriers with them which were bred into the Yorkie.
+Workers from Scotland came to Yorkshire for work and brought several varieties of small terriers with them, which were bred into the Yorkie.

 Yorkshire Terrier Training & Temperament

 Yorkies love their owners and can be trained for obedience as well as agility tasks.
-They may be a bit stubborn so it’s best to socialize and train them from a young age and take it slowly.
+They may be a bit stubborn, so it’s best to socialize and train them from a young age and take it slowly.
 Introduce them to many different people and situations so they become comfortable.

 Yorkies need a medium amount of exercise to stay healthy and happy.
-This can include a short walk and playing with a ball inside or in the year.
+This can include a short walk and playing with a ball inside or in the yard.
 They can also be taught to participate in dog sports like obedience and agility to engage their body and mind.

 Yorkshire Terrier Grooming

-The Yorkie can have its hair kept long which requires daily brushing, or short which needs less maintenance.
-If kept long it’s important to trim the hair from their eyes or keep it tied up.
-They’ll need baths and their ears should be checked for issues that require cleaning.
+The Yorkie can have its hair kept long, which requires daily brushing, or short, which needs less maintenance.
+If kept long, it’s important to trim the hair from their eyes or keep it tied up.
+They’ll need baths, and their ears should be checked for issues that require cleaning.